efimk-lu/building-serverless-in-hebrew/README.md

 ## Prepare your machine
 1. Install AWS SAM.
 Follow https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
 2. Verify it works as expected, run `sam --version` yiu should be getting something like `> SAM CLI, version 1.33.0`.
 Pay attention that the version might change
 3. Let's initialize an Hello World for SAM example.
+If it works, then your machine is ready.
 ### Hello SAM
 1. `sam init`
 2. Choose `AWS Quick Start Templates`